 If necessary, your foot and ankle surgeon may perform a procedure to improve flexibility in your toe.
 They may also recommend surgery for any corns or calluses you have.

-To learn more about hammertoes, call North Florida Foot & Ankle Specialists or book an appointment online now.
+To learn more about hammertoes, call North Florida Foot & Ankle Specialists to book an appointment now.